jfrotz/ya-cvs2git/README.md

 You will definitely find expedient workarounds to solving the engineering problem in this solution.

 See the fault examples pages for types of faults which require hand-editing your CVS ,v files.

+It is hoped that anyone who is on the trailing edge of migration, finds this information useful.